Urosalpinx dalli: Description

 spirals is marked with fine growth striae.
-The body whorl is deeply concave below, expanded around the umbilicus, which is deep and funnelshaped.
+The body whorl is deeply concave below, expanded around the umbilicus, which is deep and funnel-shaped.
 The aperture is as in the type of the genus, except that there is no posterior channel, merely an angle.
 The outer lip is deeply sulcate within, with a crenulate edge.
 The columella is nearly straight.
 The parietal callus is thin, with raised edge and one or two small lirae near the posterior angle of the aperture.